gagan8287/gagandeep/README.md

-# gagandeep
+# gagandeep.
 This is my online Portfolio.
-Please click <a src="https://gagan8287.github.io/gagandeep/">here</a> to visit.
+Please click on this link https://gagan8287.github.io/gagandeep/ to visit.